NunoSempere/time-to-botec/README.md

 ### NodeJS and Squiggle

 Using [bun](https://bun.sh/) instead of node is actually a bit slower.
-Also, both the NodeJS and the Squiggle code use stdlib in their innards, which has a bunch of interleaved functions that make the code slower.
+Also, both the NodeJS and the Squiggle code use [stdlib](https://stdlib.io/) in their innards, which has a bunch of interleaved functions that make the code slower.
 It's possible that not using that external library could make the code faster, but at the same time, the js approach does seem to be to use external libraries whenever possible.

+I am not particularly sure that the Squiggle code is actually producing 1M samples, but also have no particular plan to debug this.

 ### Python